uci-iasl/website/example/people.md

     institution: University of Oregon, U.S.
     year: 2014
 # Optional email address.
-email: jsmith@uci.edu
+email: panteater@uci.edu
 # Optional URL of your personal website (outside of the lab website).
-# Do not forget to include the protocol part, e.g., 'http://' or 'https://'.
+# Must include the protocol part, e.g., 'http://' or 'https://'.
 website: http://example.org
 # Optional bibliography to feature at the bottom of the page.
 bibliography: